minio/minio/docs/federation/lookup/README.md

 - This field is mandatory for standalone and erasure code Minio server deployments, to enable federated mode.
 - This field is optional for distributed deployments.
-If you don't set this field in a federated setup, we use the IP addresses of hosts passed to the Minio server startup and use that to make DNS entries.
+If you don't set this field in a federated setup, we use the IP addresses of hosts passed to the Minio server startup and use them for DNS entries.

 ### Run Multiple Clusters